 - Diagonal cracks.
 Your home may also settle unevenly, leading to a diagonal crack in your foundation.
 These cracks are typically wider on one side than they are on the other.

 No one of these crack types is worse than the others.
 All, however, are reason for concern.
-If you can see a foundation crack inside of your home, you’re going to need to reach out for professional guidance – and quickly.
+If you can see a foundation crack inside of your home, you may need to reach out for professional guidance.

 Signs That Your Foundation May Have Cracked